-Students attending Early Starters must arrive at either 07.45 am (option 1) though the DMP hall doors or at 08.00am (option 2) through the DMP office.
-All KS2 students enter the school through the main doors where will be greeted by SLT.
+Students attending Early Starters must arrive between 07.45am and 8.20am through DMP hall doors.
+All KS2 students enter the school through the main doors where will be greeted by a member of the leadership team.
 All EYFS/ KS1 students enter through their classroom doors where they will be greeted by their class teachers.
 All students need to be in school before 8.30am when the gates and doors will be promptly closed.
 Collection at 3.45pm is from all the labelled external doors.